isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 </td>
 <td rowspan="1" colspan="1">
 <p>The <strong><a href="https://lkcnhm.nus.edu.sg/" rel="noopener noreferrer nofollow" target="_blank">Lee Kong Chian Natural History Museum</a></strong> is
-Singapore’s only natural history museum, and a leading institution in Southeast Asian biodiversity research, education, and outreach.
-As safe keepers of Singapore’s natural heritage, we seek to share knowledge with the public.
+Singapore’s only natural history museum, located at the National University of Singapore.
+We house over a million biological specimens, field notes, and photographs from Southeast Asia.
+We support biodiversity research, share knowledge with the public, and engage in education and outreach, preserving Singapore’s natural heritage and contributing to global scientific efforts.</p>
-Join us at our booth to check out local and regional specimens and find out about the research work we do to support biodiversity research in Singapore and in the region.</p>
 </td>
 </tr>
 <tr>